 We often talk about the need for our elected officials to represent us, and that holds true at all levels.
-Not everybody can run for President, the highest level, but anybody can sign up to be a leader in their neighborhood.
+Not everybody has the desire to run for President, but just about anybody can sign up to be a leader in their neighborhood.

 And when more people participate in the process — and when our elected officials at all levels truly reflect the will of the people — the people win.

 PCOs are the de-facto chairs of Washington's Presidential Precinct caucuses.
 (But don't worry, you can even hand off this duty to someone else if public speaking isn't your favorite thing!)

-Historically, less than half of precincts even have a PCO, so your odds of running unopposed and winning are pretty high.
+Historically, well under half of precincts even have a PCO, so your odds of running unopposed and winning are pretty high.
 (And if someone does run against you, you get your name printed on the official voting ballot!
 You're famous!)

 Just fill out a form to declare yourself, and you're in the running.

 As PCO, your voter precinct is your dominion.
 These can be as small as a few city blocks in urban areas, or much larger out in rural areas.
 Get a lay of your land with this precinct lookup:

 You will need to get your declaration in during Filing Week — not any sooner, and not any later.
 Sign up for a reminder and we will notify you once it's time to file!

 Your best move right now is to signup for reminders, and we'll notify you once filing week gets here — on Monday, Wednesday, then one last call on Friday.